oilstone/api-commerce-layer-integration/README.md

 # API Commerce Layer Integration

 This package provides the foundations for integrating the [`garethhudson07/api`](https://github.com/garethhudson07/api) toolkit with the [Commerce Layer](https://commercelayer.io) platform.
-The implementation mirrors the structure of the [`oilstone/api-salesforce-integration`](https://github.com/oilstone/api-salesforce-integration) package while adapting the HTTP client, query builder, and repository behaviours to Commerce Layer's JSON:API compliant endpoints.
+It includes an HTTP client, query builder, and repository abstraction tailored to Commerce Layer's JSON:API compliant endpoints.

 ## Highlights